cpsource/UFT/mdgithub/explore-1/README-more-on-c.md

 1. **Tension** emerges from the balance of attraction and repulsion, determining how strongly the field resists deformation.
 2. **Inertia** arises from the time delay in interactions between points, defining the system's resistance to change.

-Together, these properties set the constant \( c \), the universal speed of propagation.
-This approach not only grounds \( c \) in the behavior of **(points)** but also ties it naturally to the resistance to acceleration and the feedback loops in your UFT.
+Together, these properties set the constant $c$, the universal speed of propagation.
+This approach not only grounds $c$ in the behavior of **(points)** but also ties it naturally to the resistance to acceleration and the feedback loops in your UFT.
 Would you like to explore how this connects to specific relativistic phenomena like time dilation or energy propagation? 😊

 ---